 OCR is the technology that allows a computer to identify certain visual elements, and thereby verify their presence or absence on e.g. a website.

-The uses of OCR not just in test automation, but also in RPA is virtually endless, and is an essential part of many business’ digital transformation, as it allows computers to read images of typed, handwritten or printed text and enter them as data into systems so that they can be edited, searched, stored more compactly, and more.
+The uses of OCR, not just in test automation, but also in RPA, are virtually endless.
+Nonetheless, this technology is an essential part of many businesses’ digital transformation, as it allows computers to read images of typed, handwritten or printed text and enter them as data into systems so that they can be edited, searched, stored more efficiently, and more.

-To learn more about OCR and other types of AI, read our User Guide on AI in automation.
+To learn more about OCR and other types of AI, make sure to read our Guide to AI and Automation.